SoCraTesUK/socrates-uk/details.md

 Dorking rail station has direct links and connections from London Waterloo, London Victoria, Reading and Gatwick airport.

-Gatwick Airport is about 20 minutes from the venue.
+Gatwick Airport is about 30 minutes from the venue.
 Uber taxis will cost £25-33 while black cabs in the airport will cost on average £64.00 depending on the traffic.

-Heathrow Airport is about 30 minutes and 1 hour from Wotton House, depending on traffic, and Uber taxis should cost £38-51.
+Heathrow Airport is about 40 minutes and 1 hour from Wotton House, depending on traffic, and Uber taxis should cost £38-51.
 Black cabs in the airport may cost up to £100.00.

 __TAXIS:__ If using taxis, either use [Uber][] or one of the [local taxi companies][] listed on the wiki.
 They are much cheaper.

 The fastest way to get to London from any airport is by train.
 Take a look at [National Rail][] for routes, times, prices and to book your tickets.
 If you are coming in a group, bear in mind you could save money.
 Three or four people travelling together pay for only two tickets if the service is off-peak (remember, you need to get these group tickets at the ticket office, rather than online or using the ticket machines at the train station).

+You normally can get direct trains to Dorking from London Waterloo, Vauxhall or Victoria tube stations.
+The train fare should cost around £11.60.
+When buying your train ticket, go to the ticket office instead of buying on the machines and show your tube ticket as you may get more than 50% discount—they will charge you only for the stretch beyond the zones you already paid for when coming to central London from the airport.
+That's the same for people with Oyster cards.

 If you prefer to get to London by coach, [National Express][National Express from airports] is probably the best option, with wi-fi on their coaches.